tjohann/my_gaming_playground/README.md

 input_control:

 	- use joystick, mouse and keyboard to move an object over the screen
-	- first example which should also work on our tv (1280x720 size, 50 fps and astronaut of 50x60)
+	- first example which should also work on our tv (1280x720 size and an astronaut of 50x60)